cooper/wikifier/doc/configuration.md

 ### template

-Name of the template used by the wiki.
+Name or path of the template used by the wiki.

 ```
 @template: default;